fractastical/infinitemorphospace/wave-vector-analysis/EXPERIMENTAL_HYPOTHESES.md

 - **Filter:** Events in embryo B, when poke is in posterior region of A
 - **Script:** Use `analyze_inter_embryo_waves.py` with `--poke-region posterior`

-**Outcome to Measure:**
+**Outcome to Measure:** Presence of calcium wave, intensity over time, speed.
-- Presence: Compare to anterior/mid results (should be absent/weak)
-- Activity level: Should be much lower than anterior/mid pokes

-**Notes:** A slight increase may be observed (n=2), but should be significantly lower
+**Comment:** A slight increase in calcium activity is observed in embryo B, n=2.

 ---